-With only 79 years remaining on your lease we estimate the price of your lease extension to be between £8,600 and £9,800 as well as plus your own and the landlord's "reasonable" professional fees.
+With only 50 years left to run we estimate the price of your lease extension to be between £32,300 and £37,400 plus plus your own and the landlord's "reasonable" professional fees.

-The suggested premium range above a general guide to costs for renewing a lease, but we cannot give you a more accurate figure in the absence of comprehensive due diligence.
-You should not use this information in tribunal or court proceedings.
-There may be other concerns that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
-Neither should you take any other action based on this information without first seeking the advice of a professional.
+The suggested premium range above a general guide to costs for extending a lease, but we are not able to supply a more accurate figure in the absence of comprehensive investigations.
+You should not use the figures in a Notice of Claim or as an informal offer.
+There are no doubt additional issues that need to be considered and clearly you want to be as accurate as possible in your negotiations.
+Neither should you take any other action placing reliance on this information without first getting professional advice.